MANAGEMENT DISCUSSION AND ANALYSIS

 they have laid down proper internal financial controls to befollowed by the Company and such controls are adequate and operating effectively and

 they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

-The cost audit report for the financial year 2018-19 was filed with theMinistry of Corporate Affairs on September 6 2019.
-The cost audit report for thefinancial year 2019-20 would be filed with the Ministry of Corporate Affairs on or beforeSeptember 30 2020 as per the provisions of the Companies Act 2013.
+The cost audit report for the financial year 2020-21 is filed with theMinistry of Corporate Affairs.
+The cost audit report for the financial year 2021-22 wouldbe filed with the Ministry of Corporate Affairs as per the provisions of the Act.